eficode-academy/docker-katas/trainer/examples/nextcloud/README.md

 1. Run `docker-compose up` to start the application.

-You can show them the version under the `gear icon -> help`, [link](http://localhost/settings/help).
+You can find the version under the `gear icon -> help`, [link](http://localhost/settings/help).

 ## Downgrading Nextcloud